 Liability Requirements for Trucks

 The minimum amount of primary liability insurance is set by the Federal Motor Carrier Safety.
-For more than 10,000-pound truck Gross Vehicle Weight Rating, you’ll need the following minimums:
+For more than a 10,000-pound truck Gross Vehicle Weight Rating, you’ll need the following minimums:

 $750,000 – Most trucks carrying most commodities are needed to have a minimum of $750,000 of coverage.
 Many freight brokers will require a minimum of $1,000,000.